phorton1/Arduino-libraries-myIOT/docs/wifi.md

 ### 3. Device Configuration

-All my_IOT devices include a set of values that include things like a command button to REBOOT the Esp32, the DEVICE_NAME (which is a user modifiable "preference" string), the DEBUG_LEVEL and LOG_LEVELS currently in play, a switch to turn WIFI on or off, and a readonly string showing you
+All myIOT devices include a set of values that include things like a command button to REBOOT the Esp32, the DEVICE_NAME (which is a user modifiable "preference" string), the DEBUG_LEVEL and LOG_LEVELS currently in play, a switch to turn WIFI on or off, and a readonly string showing you